cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/technologies-stack-analysis.md

 - Measure the reality of the technical promises relative to the advantages announced by the technology provider and the eligibility check step;
 - Measure of complementary differentiation criteria.

+The technological prototype of the stack integration is developed via the prototypes-line.

 The specific observations executed and measures collected during an acceptance test of an eligible technology are:

 - Complexity, specificity (e.g sub-platform version/type) and success installation (Install);